a0sanab/Basic-Attack-Simulation-and-Detection/README.md

   **What this does:**
   - `-sT` is the option used on Nmap to perform a **TCP Connect Scan** on the target IP address or hostname.

- `10.0.1.X` is the private IP address of the Ubuntu VM (use `ip a` or check Azure Networking tab).
+ `10.0.1.X` is the private IP address of the Ubuntu VM.
+This is the IP address used inside the VNet we defined when creating the infrastructure (use `ip a` or check Azure Networking tab).

+⚠️ **Important:** Although these scans—and the attacks we'll perform later—can technically be directed at the target VM's public IP, it's not recommended because:

+  - Doing so exposes the attack traffic to the internet, which could raise security flags, violate acceptable use policies, or cause issues with your Azure account.
+  - Tools like Zeek or tcpdump provide cleaner and more realistic analysis when monitoring internal traffic over the private IP.

 ##

 #### 📋 Results and Analysis:

-- Stop Zeek and tcpdump using `Ctrl + C` to have isolated evidence per scan or attack, that way the logs are clearer.
+- Stop Zeek and tcpdump using `Ctrl + C` to have isolated evidence per scan or attack.

 **On Kali:**
 - Nmap performed a full 3-way handshake to check which ports are open.